AkshayChiluveru/AkshayChiluveru/README.md

 - 👋 Hi, I’m @AkshayChiluveru
-- 👀 I’m interested in Learning Web development
+- 👀 I’m interested in Learning Data Science
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me akshaynetha2610@gmail.com

 <!---
 AkshayChiluveru/AkshayChiluveru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.